-Chair: Thomas W. Jones / 5 meetings during 2020
+Chair: Thomas W. Jones / 5 meetings during 2021

-Other Compensation Committee members: G. Lawrence Buhl, Patrick W. Kenny
+Other Compensation Committee members: G. Lawrence Buhl, Bonnie L. Howard, Patrick W. Kenny

-The Compensation Committee has responsibility for evaluating the performance of our CEO and senior management and determining executive compensation in conjunction with the independent directors.
+The Compensation Committee has responsibility for evaluating the performance of our CEO and our senior leadership team and determining executive compensation in conjunction with the independent directors.
 The Compensation Committee also works with the Nominating and Governance Committee and our CEO on succession planning.
 The Compensation Committee is also responsible for the oversight of Company risks related to people, succession planning and compensation.